insieme/insieme/README.md

     $ cd build
     $ cmake -DOPENCL_ROOT=/path/to/opencl ..

-### GCC
+### Older GCC

 The dependency installer provides a version of GCC suitable for Insieme, since some distros still ship a version of GCC that is too old for us to work with.
 `CC`, `CXX`, `PATH` and `LD_LIBRARY_PATH` should be set accordingly when building Insieme.
-We assume `INSIEME_SRC` contains the path to the Insieme source directory, although it is not necessary to set this environment variable.
+We assume `BUILD_DIR` contains the absolute path to the Insieme build directory.
+However, it is not necessary to set this environment variable.

     $ export CC="$BUILD_DIR/third_party/gcc/bin/gcc"